-- 33. The project group in 2004 will have three members two from IT development and the project leader from the Division for Statistical Methods and Standards.
-6 divisions will document their variables in the system.
-In order to test out ownership and harmonization, 2 other divisions will follow the documentation of the variables of particular interest to their subject areas.
-One contact person for each division will be responsible for coordinating communication between the project group and users in their division.
-The leaders of those divisions that are entering variables for the first time, have been added to the reference group.
+The 2004-project group has three members - two from IT development and the project leader from the Division for Statistical Methods and Standards.
+6 divisions are documenting their variables in the system.
+In order to test out ownership and harmonization, 3 other divisions are following the documentation of the variables of particular interest to their subject areas.
+One contact person for each division is responsible for coordinating communication between the project group and users in their division.
+The heads of those divisions that are entering variables for the first time, have been added to the reference group.
 The steering group is unchanged.
-Those responsible for event-history databases will also be involved in the linking to these systems.
-A journalist will read the definitions and provide feedback intended to improve the quality. - 34.
+Those responsible for event-history (longitudinal) databases will also be involved in planned linking to these systems.

 Planned resources for the project group in 2004 are 1500 hours from IT development and 500 hours from standards.
+The project group has used a little less than 1000 hours by June 2004.
+The IT-developers have spent about 75% of the resources.
 Contact persons plan to use 75 hours and the person responsible for the event history databases plans 100 hours.
 In addition each division entering variables plans to use 1 week for proposing new functionality, testing and giving feedback.
+About 750 variables are contained in the system by June 2004.